elastic/integrations/packages/etcd/docs/README.md

 ### store

-This is the `store` metricset of the module etcd.
-This metrics is being read from the Etcd V2 endpoint and won’t show any activity regarding Etcd V3.
+This is the `store` dataset of the etcd package, in charge of retrieving generic metrics about store from a etcd v2 instance.

 An example event for `store` looks as following: